db-code-rabbit/Release-LLNL-LH2Transfer/README.md

 # Description of the files and folders

-The new release of LH2Simulate.m uses a function, named AddedMinorCorrections.m, which activates or deactivate the different Nusselt number corrections proposed.
+This release of LH2Simulate.m uses a function, named AddedMinorCorrections.m, which activates or deactivate the different Nusselt number corrections proposed.

 A post-processing file, named plotHeatTransfer.m is used in runNominal.m file, has also been created to display the results of the heat transfers in the external tank (ET)